Knee Arthroscopy Surgeon in Bangalore | Advanced Keyhole Knee Surgery

 What is Knee Arthroscopy?

 Knee arthroscopy is a sophisticated, minimally invasive surgical procedure that allows a specialist surgeon to visualize the knee joint using a high-definition camera.
-During the procedure, your Orthopedic Surgeon in Bangalore inserts an arthroscope, a slender, fiber-optic instrument through tiny, keyhole incisions.
+During the procedure, your Orthopedic Surgeon in Bangalore inserts an arthroscope, a slender, fiber-optic instrument through tiny, keyhole incisions to diagnose and treat various knee injuries precisely with minimal tissue damage.

 Who Requires Knee Arthroscopy?